oicr-gsi/shesmu/plugin-jira/README.md

 most projects on a JIRA server, but they need not be, hence the need for separate configuration files.

-Shesmu needs to create and reopen tickets, but it can only do so if there is no mandatory fields to fill in beyond the summary and description.
+Shesmu needs to create and reopen tickets, but it can only do so if there are either no mandatory fields to fill in beyond the summary and description or it has the required fields.  `defaultFieldValues` provides values to use on required fields.
+Fields which are not required are not sent even if a default is provided.
 Shesmu allows setting an assignee on new tickets, but the assignee field must be available in the _Create Ticket_ window or an error will occur.

 The `searches` section allow JIRA tickets to be integrated with Shesmu's action searches on the _Actions_ page.
 The idea is meant for the following use case: